Sergeeeek/integrated/README.md

 3. Started each module one by one, wiring in the dependencies that you specified.

 In the resulting code the `ServerModule` module never explicitly refers to `PostgresDBConnectionModule`, which means that they're decoupled.
-If tomorrow you decide that you want to use MongoDB, you will just implement a new module and change the system config, without touching any of the code in ServerModule, this is the power of Dependency Injection!
+If tomorrow you decide that you want to use MongoDB, you will just implement a new module and change the context config, without touching any of the code in ServerModule, this is the power of Dependency Injection!

 ### Stop it!